root-project/root/README/ReleaseNotes/v612/index.md

 - Resolved O(N^2) scaling problem in ```TTree::Draw()``` observed when a branch that contains a large TClonesArray where each element contains another small vector container.

+### TDataFrame
+  - Improved documentation
+  - Fix race condition: concurrent deletion of TTreeReader/TTreeReaderValue
+  - Avoid virtual calls for parts of the analysis that are not jitted
+  - Improve checks for column name validity (throw if column does not exist and if `Define`d column overrides an already existing column)
+  - Remove "custom column" nodes from the functional graph therewith optimising the traversal

 ## Histogram Libraries